imjronnie/Covid-data-analysis/README.md

 <br>

-I then began looking at the total cases vs the population to see what percentage of the population got covid.
+I then began looking at the total cases vs the population to see what percentage of the population got COVID-19.

 ```sql
 SELECT location, date, population, total_cases, (total_cases/population)*100 AS perecentage_infected